cinnamonmanrng/cooking_chef/README.md

 - Added a 16 character limit when entering a name for player
 - Added a progress bar display when cooking a recipe
 - Added a mechanic that allows the player to sell recipes for 1/4th of the xp value of that recipe
-### Build 22.1 / Windows
-- Fixed a bug that caused all items to be unusable unless they were items specific to a specific recipe
-- Added all recipe, item and lootbox instances to chef_call_list
 </br>
 Thank you for reading this and downloading my game, I hope you enjoy it :smiley: